Bltgn/DF-succubus/succubus-prod/succubus-readme.txt

 * Generate a new world and select a succubus civ to play.

 ## IMPORTANT: Selecting your race at the embark screen ##
+* By default, only the succubi are playable, but if you add other mods, you may have several choices.
 * Press tab before embarking until seeing a list of civilization names.
 * Press + and - to chose a civ that uses the cabinet tile (π) to display its colonies on the map.
 * Pressing tab again until seeing the list of neighbors will confirm your choice, your selected race is the first one.